-Yeti is a large ape-like hairy creature known as the abominable snowman or Bigfoot.
-The mythical humanoid mentioned 6ft to 8ft tall, often stands upright, body covered with thick brown or black fur without a tail.
+Yeti is a large ape-like hairy creature known as the Abominable Snowman or Bigfoot.
+The mythical humanoid mentioned 6ft to 8ft tall often stands upright, body covered with thick brown or black fur without a tail.
 Its diet includes small mammals, fruit, vegetable, and cattle.
 It lives in the cave and forest near the snow line as well as in the higher part of the Himalaya in Nepal, Tibet, Australia, Scotland, North-Western USA, and the North-Eastern Sikkim.
 The awesome creature called Yeti in Nepal, snowman, Mehton Kangmi, and Chemo in Tibet, Loch Ness monster in Scotland, the elusive Bunyip in Australia, Megue in Bhutan and Sikkim, Sasquatch and Bigfoot in the United States.
-In Tibetan language, it translates yeh-the or migyu that literally means the abominable snowman.
+In Tibetan language, it translates yeh-the or migyu literally means the Abominable Snowman.
 In western Nepal, people call long-eared monster (Lamkarna).
 Mountaineers claimed as they have seen during an expedition or trekking trip, nevertheless, nobody has taken any photograph in a close range.
 The mountain people occasionally explain a fable of the mysterious creature.
 Yoshiteru Takahashi claimed to have found a yeti cave on the slopes of Dhaulagiri in 2003, said his camera froze before the photo.
-The expedition to Rolwaling led by Edmund Hillary was to track the yeti in 1960.
+The expedition to Rolwaling led by Edmund Hillary was to track the Yeti in 1960.